Crypt212/obsidian-vault/Notes/Software Engineering/PHP Language/PHP.md

 ## Syntax

-- We got `var_dump` function that gives info about given variables, and `print_r` function for printing variables in a formated way, could come in handy for debugging when used with `die`, if you know what i mean.
+- We got `var_dump` function that gives info about given variables, and `print_r` function for printing variables in a formatted way, could come in handy for debugging when used with `die`, if you know what i mean.
 - Typecasting in [[PHP]] is just prepend `(type_name)` to a variable to cast it, we go these casting operators:

 | Cast Operator               | Conversion                                                       |